francisengelmann/FabScan100/README_Windows.md

 Copy DLLs
 ---------
-(Is QtCreator capable of PostBuild-Events like visual studio) Copy the following files to your output directory:
+(Is QtCreator capable of post-build-events like Visual Studio?)

+Copy the following files to your output directory:
 - Boost
  - C:\libs\pcl-1.6.0\3rdParty\Boost\lib\boost_filesystem-vc100-mt-1_49.dll